dodevops/packer-puppetdev/README.md

 * Run puppet apply
 * Use hiera

+### Puppet

-To use these features, create a "puppet" subdirectory where your Vagrantfile lies.
+To use puppet, create a "puppet" subdirectory where your Vagrantfile lies.

 Inside, create a "site.pp" file.
 This file will be run by puppet apply during the provisioning process.

+You can also use a different manifest file name, provide custom facts and specify puppet apply arguments.
+See Overriding configuration below for details.

+### r10k

-You can create a Puppetfile and place modules there, that r10k will install.
+You can create a Puppetfile in the puppet subdirectory and place modules there, that r10k will install.
 (Using r10k puppetfile install)

+To support private repositories when using r10k, you'll have to put two files in the directory where your Vagrantfile is: One file named "r10k.provision" holding a SSH public key, that is used when connecting to your private repositories and a file named "r10k.host" with the host name of your private repository host.

+### Hiera

 Create a subdirectory "hieradata" and place hiera yaml files there.